Water leaks

 Corrective action:

-• Seal the leaking weld with sealant.
+• Seal the leaking weld using sealant.

-Hinged tailgate
+Folding tailgate

 Diagnostics:

-• Water ingress into rear headlining area
+• Water ingress into the rear area of the headlining

 Cause: